systemizer/momonitor/docs/index.rst

 Momonitor is a simple django app that manages and runs health checks on your systems.
 If a health check fails, Momonitor will alert you immedietely.

 As a developer, you define services and health checks.
 Services are collections of health checks that share a bunch of defaults (i.e. check frequency, alert type).
 Several types of health checks have been implemented to help you monitor every aspect of your system.
-Go to the TODO LINK HEREChecks section to learn more!

 When a check fails, momonitor will alert you!
 It will also highlight your failed checks in red on the WebUI.

-See the video tutorial (below) for a more in-depth explanation.
+See the `video tutorial <http://www.youtube.com/watch?v=4pK0Dl80kos>`_ (below) for a brief overview of the momonitor WebUI.

-VIDEO HERE

 Getting Started
 ===============